1. Myth: China controls all the battery raw materials

 Before Recycling, There’s Reuse

 EV batteries are material-intensive and potentially hazardous at their end-of-life (EoL) if not handled and processed with care.
-Repurposing and recycling batteries can reduce environmental and social impacts of battery production from virgin materials and provide a domestic source of raw materials.
+Repurposing and recycling batteries can reduce environmental and social impacts of battery production from virgin materials and provide a source of raw materials.
 Over the short term, recycled materials only represent a small portion of total battery demand, but studies have indicated the potential to supply over 50% of cobalt with recycled material.
-Cobalt, in particular, is a critical material in lithium-ion batteries, and its mining is fraught.

-When it comes to applications such as in cars, battery EoL is considered a 20-30% decrease from original capacity.
-For a 100 kWh battery, an EoL battery will still have 70-80 kWh of usable capacity remaining, or roughly enough energy to power the average American home for two days.
-Although the battery is largely useless for EV applications at this point, it is still very useful for other applications.
+When it comes to applications such as in cars, the end of a battery’s life is when it hits 70-80% of its original capacity.
+For a 100 kWh battery, this means a “dead” battery will still have 70-80 kWh of usable capacity remaining, or roughly enough energy to power the average American home for two+ days.
+This dead battery is still very useful for non-motorized applications.

-One of the most promising uses for old lithium batteries is large-scale battery storage systems.
-Renewable energy is a phenomenal option for energy production as we move away from oil and gas, but it is intermittent.
-This means that when the sun is down, or the wind isn’t blowing, no energy is being generated.
-Battery storage systems are an excellent way to capture the intermittent energy for future use.
-When storage systems are built of old batteries, they simultaneously reduce the net environmental impact of each battery.
+One of the most promising uses for old lithium batteries is large-scale battery storage systems that can capture renewable energy when the sun is out or the wind is blowing.
+When storage systems are built of old batteries, they reduce the net environmental impact of each battery and help green the grid for new EVs.

-Other companies are working to prove that used batteries can be useful in large scale scenarios.
-One such use is shoring up the US electricity grid, which has felt pressure in the past few years due to rising electricity demand and insufficient supply.
+Other companies are working to prove that used batteries can be useful in large scale scenarios such as shoring up the US electricity grid, which has felt pressure in the past few years due to rising electricity demand during events such as heat waves.
 Batteries can be used to supply stored energy when demand peaks, supplementing traditional energy plants and delaying investments in new ones until clean energy can fill the void.
 In Japan, Nissan is repurposing old batteries as backup power for train signals and to power street lights with solar energy generated during the day.
 Another project in France uses old EV batteries to power a data center.

 Unfortunately, all the uses above do not stop the slow march of battery degradation.
 Eventually, the lithium ion battery will no longer be useful.
 At this point, it is time to recycle it.